maelvls/maelvls.github.io/content/notes/dns.md

 that point to Google DNS' name servers.
 With this `NS` record, the `dev.` zone "delegates" the `maelvls.dev.` zone to Google DNS' name servers.

+> Note: recursivity and delegation are different: a recursive DNS makes the
+> subsequent calls on behalf of its client, while delegating a DNS zone means
+> that a certain domain of a zone is "forwarded" to another name server using
+> the `NS` record.

 For example, let us use `dig` to see all intermediate DNS queries at once:

 ```sh